Why A Cheater Will Cheat Again?

 • Prioritize self-care to maintain emotional well-being

 • Reflect on whether the relationship is worth salvaging.
-Whether it is worth rebuilding or should you focus on starting anew and healing a wounded relationship with yourself
+Is it worth rebuilding from scratch or should you focus on starting anew and healing a wounded relationship with yourself?

 • Trust your intuition and make decisions that prioritize your happiness